KamyarAzz/Weather-Insight/README.md

    npm install
 ```

-5. Create a .env file in the root directory and add your OpenWeatherMap API and IpGeoLocation API key:
+5. Edit the .env file in the root directory and add your OpenWeatherMap API and IpGeoLocation API key:

 ```
    VITE_WEATHER_API_KEY=your_OpenWeatherMap_api_key_here